-The flat course is a short, right-handed track that is oval-shaped, as you will notice when watching the Clonmel races live stream.
-The course is just ten furlongs in left, meaning that for the longer flat races the horses must complete over a full lap of the course.
+The flat course is a short, right-handed track.
+It’s also oval-shaped, as you will notice when watching the Clonmel races live stream.
+The course is just ten furlongs in length, meaning that for the longer flat races the horses must complete over a full lap of the course.

 The bends on the course are open and wide with no real stall bias.
 The only real section that, purposefully, causes competitors difficulty is the section of downhill course which leads on to the uphill straight.

-The quick change in steepness can catch a lot of horses and jockeys off-guard, with those overcommitting on the downhill section often quickly dropping off on the run to the line.
+The quick change in steepness can catch a lot of horses and jockeys off-guard.
+Those overcommitting on the downhill section often quickly dropping off on the run to the line.
 Therefore, the track often favours those that can travel on the bit well.

-It’s also well-suited to those that burn through energy quickly often have nothing left for the final furlong and can cause traffic behind them as their speed declines.
+It’s also well-suited to those that burn through energy quickly often have nothing left for the final furlong.
+Those horses can cause traffic behind them as their speed declines.

 The Clonmel Racecourse National Hunt circuit is most definitely more well-recognised in comparison to its flat track.

 Just like the flat course, the National Hunt is oval-shaped and relatively short in comparison to other courses.
-The track is very ‘up and down’, with there being a lack of flat patches so those who are less tough and gritty can be seen to struggle.
+The track is very ‘up and down’.
+That is, there is a lack of flat patches so those who are less tough and gritty can struggle.